KevinBatdorf/code-block-pro/readme.txt

 = I'm not using the Copy feature =

 You can add the following snippet to your functions.php file to prevent loading the related script.
-It's only required if you are using the copy feature.
+The script is only required if you are using the copy feature, so you can safely remove it without concern.
 `
 add_action('wp_enqueue_scripts', function() {
     wp_dequeue_script('kevinbatdorf-code-block-pro-view-script');